Green Card Environmental Jobs

 How does green card sponsorship through PERM differ from H-1B for environmental professionals?

 PERM-based green card sponsorship leads to permanent residency rather than a temporary work authorization period.
-Unlike the H-1B, there is no annual lottery for EB-3 petitions, so your employer's filing isn't subject to random selection.
+Unlike the H-1B visa, there is no annual lottery for EB-3 petitions, so your employer's filing isn't subject to random selection.
 The tradeoff is timeline: PERM labor certification, I-140 approval, and adjustment of status together typically take longer than an initial H-1B approval, but the outcome is a permanent status with no renewal cycle.

 What does the PERM labor market test require for environmental jobs?